SDU-eScience/Type3-Docs/src/intro/hardware.rst

 System Description
 ==================

-The system consists of four compute nodes, a frontend node for accessing the system, and an IBM Elastic Storage system.
+The system consists of 14 compute nodes, a frontend node for accessing the system, and an IBM Elastic Storage system.

 **Summary**